ibmresilient/resilient-community-apps/fn_zia/README.md

 * An action to add a URL or list of URLs to a custom URL category in the ZIA environment.
 * A URL or list of URLs must be included in the action.
-* A custom category name and category id must be included in the action.
+* A custom category name and category ID must be included in the action.
-* In the example workflows the category name is set from a user defined drop-down list.
+* In the example workflows, the category name is set from a user defined drop-down list.
-* In the example workflows the category id is obtained by querying ZIA by category name.
+* In the example workflows, the category ID is obtained by querying ZIA by category name.
 * There is an option to activate the configuration change.
 * A note is added to the IBM SOAR incident with the status of the action.

-An Example workflow that uses this IBM SOAR function is `ZIA: Add Artifact To Customlist`.
+An example workflow that uses this IBM SOAR function is `ZIA: Add Artifact To Customlist`.

 The workflow is initiated by the manual artifact rule `ZIA: Add Artifact To Customlist`.